ItsZcx/FastAPI-Template/README.md

    ```

 ### 2. Set Up Environment Variables with dotenv
-Environment variables are managed using a `.env` file.
-Inside of `.env.example`, you have some necessary variables to run this project as is.
+Environment variables are handled via a `.env` file.
+The `.env.example` file contains the essential variables required to run this project out of the box.

 1. Create a `.env` file at the project root:
    ```bash